signalfx/integrations/couchbase/README.md

 ### USAGE

-Screen captures below of dashboards created for this plugin by SignalFx illustrate the metrics emitted by this plugin.
+The following screen captures of dashboards created for this plugin by SignalFx illustrate the metrics emitted by this plugin.

 For general reference on how to monitor Couchbase, see <a target="_blank" href="http://blog.couchbase.com/monitoring-couchbase-cluster">Couchbase Monitoring</a> and <a target="_blank" href="http://developer.couchbase.com/documentation/server/4.0/monitoring/monitoring-rest.html">Monitor using the REST API</a>.

 **Note on bucket metrics**

-This plugin emits metrics about bucket performance across the cluster, and also metrics about bucket performance per node.
+This plugin emits some metrics about the bucket's performance across the cluster, and some metrics about the bucket's performance per node.

 Metrics beginning with `gauge.bucket.basic.​*` and `gauge.bucket.quota.*`​ are reported once per cluster.
 All other bucket metrics (`gauge.bucket.*`) are reported by every node that hosts that bucket.

-To analyze performance for the entire bucket, you can group node-level metrics together by applying functions like Sum or Mean to them.
+In order to analyze bucket performance for the entire bucket, apply functions like `sum` or `mean` to group node-level metrics together by bucket.

 **Monitoring a Couchbase cluster**

-On the Couchbase Nodes overview dashboard, you can see at a glance the status of nodes and buckets in a given cluster.
+On the Couchbase Nodes overview dashboard, you can see at a glance the status of the nodes and buckets in a given cluster.
 Nodes in the cluster should show balanced activity.
-Buckets in the cluster should each have adequate memory remaining.
+Buckets in the cluster should each have a portion of memory remaining free.

 ![Couchbase - Nodes and buckets in a cluster](././img/nodes_and_buckets_snapshot.png)

 *This cluster's three nodes have roughly the same number of gets per second, and its two buckets have plenty of headroom.*

-This dashboard also includes a percentile distribution of CPU utilization per node, enabling quick identification of unusually hot nodes.
+This dashboard also includes a percentile distribution of CPU utilization per node, enabling quick identification of unusually hot nodes, meaning those at > 80% capacity.
 This chart shows minimum, 10th percentile, median (50th percentile), 90th percentile, and maximum CPU utilization for each node in the cluster.

 ![Nodes CPU distribution](././img/nodes_cpu.png)